h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 After a while, you could start emailing related companies who may be interested in Sponsorship, and find your way in.
 Or like YouTube, go ad-base.

-Of the best platforms out there to reach out for, I could name Castbox, Spotify, Apple Music, YouTube Music and more.
+Of the best platforms out there to reach out for, I could name Castbox, Spotify, SoundCloud, Apple Music, YouTube Music and more.

 ##### Live Shows and Streaming